 Break into groups of 3-4 people

-Pick a prompt and give everyone 2-3 minutes to share one piece of wisdom
+Each person takes 2-3 minutes to share their piece of wisdom

-Let people ask follow-up questions and dig deeper into each story
+Allow follow-up questions to dig deeper into each story

-Go first with a personal example.
-This sets the tone and signals how deep people can go
+Go first with a personal example to set the tone and signal how deep people can go

-Push for specificity.
-'I wake up at 5am' beats 'you should be disciplined' every time
+Push for specificity—'I wake up at 5am' beats 'be disciplined' every time

 Book Recommendations: Share books that changed your perspective and why